Privacy Policy

 You have the right to withdraw consent at any time where processing is based on consent.

 You have the right to lodge a complaint with your national data protection authority.
 In Norway this is Datatilsynet (datatilsynet.no).
-In the United Kingdom this is the ICO (ico.org.uk).
+In the United Kingdom this is the Information Commissioner's Office (ico.org.uk).
+In Germany, complaints should be directed to the relevant Land authority.

 Requests should be directed to datacompliance@hunit.com.
 We may request proof of identity before processing a request.